A Guide To Santu Lussurgiu, Sardinia: 6 Best Sights

 Museo della Tecnologia Contadina

-This Museum was built with the goal to show and teach people how farmers used to and still use to work their fields and raise their livestock.
-All the 2000+ tools in the exhibition have been donated by Santu Lussurgiu citizens and are a collection of ancient and more modern objects that were or still are essential for their daily lives.
+All the 2000+ tools in the exhibition have been donated by Santu Lussurgiu citizens.
+They are a collection of ancient and more modern objects that were or are still essential for their daily lives.

-The museum is only open in July and August, from Wednesday to Sunday, from 10:00 am to 1:00 pm and from 4:00 to 8:00 pm.
+The museum is only open in July and August, from Wednesday to Sunday.
 Outside of these months, you will have to book your visit by contacting the museum.
-Admission is €5 for adults and €3 for reduced tickets.
+There’s a small admission fee to visit.

 Cascata Sos Molinos

-The area around Santu Lussurgiu is rich with water and water springs, and there are several waterfalls you can admire during an easy hike.
-Sos Molinos is one of the most popular.
 It takes about an hour of hiking to get there, and there’s enough space to sit and enjoy a snack after.
 Also, you can swim in the natural pool – but only do it in the spring and summer months: water is freezing!

 Santu Lussurgiu town center

 Santu Lussurgiu has one of the best-preserved medieval centers on the whole island.
 Despite some areas needing some renovation works, the streets and the houses look very similar to how they supposedly were in the earlier centuries.
-A simple stroll through the town center will offer you some great photo opportunities, some hidden corners and gems, and a trip back in time – all costing you only a few thousand steps.

 Practical Information To Plan Your Visit